Suburban Gastroenterology Office Visit FAQ

 What happens if I am unable to finish my prep?

-If you are unable to finish your prep, please give our office a call at 630-527-6450 anytime.
-Our staff will be able to address your issue and assist you in adjusting your prep.
-If you call after our office is closed, our after-hours answering service will page the on-call doctor.
+If you are unable to finish your prep, please call our office as soon as possible at 630-527-6450.
+Our staff will be able to address and assist you in any questions you have.
+If you call after the office is closed, our after hour’s answering service will page the on-call doctor and the physician will return your call.

 How soon should I cancel my procedure appointment if I can’t make it?

-Cancellations should be made as early as possible so we can fill your time slot with patients on our waiting list.
-Of course, we understand that last minute delays, complications, or emergencies arise, but we ask that you give our office a minimum of 3 business days’ notice for cancellation of a procedure.
-If you fail to do this, there will be a $100.00 fee assessed.
-To cancel or reschedule an appointment please call 630-527-6450 and select option 2 for scheduling.
+Cancellations should be made as early as possible.
+Please give our office a minimum of five (5) days business notice.
+If you fail to do this, there will be a $150 fee assessed.
+To cancel or reschedule an appointment, please call 630-527-6450 and select option 2 for scheduling.

 Am I able to drive after the procedure?

-Because of sedation, you will need a friend or family member (taxi and car services are not permitted) to bring you to and from your appointment.
-You will not be permitted to drive or operate heavy machinery for 24 hours following your procedure.
-This driver MUST be with you at check in so we may verify you have a responsible adult taking you home.
-We are unable to perform the procedure if your driver is not with you at time of check in.
+Because of the sedation that you will be given, you will need a friend or family member to drive you to and from your procedure.
+Please do not drive yourself to your procedure.
+This driver must be with you at check in so we may verify you have a responsible adult taking you home.
+The driver must either wait in our waiting room or be no more than 15 minutes away.
+We are unable to perform the procedure if your driver is not with you at check in time.
+Taxi and car services such as Uber are not permitted, unless you have someone with you besides the driver.
+Patient safety is a top priority and we want to ensure you arrive safely home.

 What should I bring with me to my procedure?

 Please bring your insurance card and photo ID.
 Leave all valuables at home.
 Bring any cases for glasses, dentures or hearing aids.
-Review your insurance benefits so you may bring the proper payment, if required.
+If there is a copay due, please bring a form of payment.
+We accept all major credit cards and cash.

 Should I take my medication the morning of the procedure?

 When scheduling your appointment, our staff will review your medications and provide you with instructions for taking any medications the morning of your procedure.
-If you are taking medication for high blood pressure, asthma, or heart disease you will want to take these as usual with a sip of water – medications must be taken 2 hours prior to your procedure.
-All other medications must be reviewed with the doctor.
-Medications taken at night should not be affected.
+If you are taking medications for diabetes, high blood pressure, heart disease, cardiac conditions, seizures, asthma or blood thinners, please review below:

 Why do I need to be on a clear liquid diet during the prep?

 Your colon needs to be clear of stool the day of your test.
-If you eat solid food the day prior to your test, your bowel is still processing the food and creating stool.
-If you have stool in your colon during the procedure, this impairs the doctor’s view, resulting in a possible repeat of the prep and the test.
+If you eat solid food the day prior or the day of your procedure, your bowel is still processing the food and creating stool.
+If you have stool in your colon during the procedure, this impairs the doctor’s view, resulting in you possibly repeating the prep and the procedure.

 What can I eat/drink on a clear liquid diet?

-Clear liquids mean anything that is clear in consistency: color is not as important as consistency.
-Soda, coffee or tea are fine.
-Drink juices such as apple, white grape or white cranberry – avoid thick and pulpy juices.
-DO NOT drink milk or dairy products.
-Bouillon or clear broth is fine – no noodles, vegetables or meat.
-You are able to have gelatin without fruit.
+Clear liquids means anything that is clear in consistency: color is not as important as consistency.
+Pop, coffee, tea and Jell-O is fine.
+Drink liquids such as apple, white grape, white cranberry or Gatorade – avoid thick and pulpy juices.
+Bouillon or clear broth is also fine – do not eat anything solid like noodles or meat.
 Avoid anything with red or orange artificial coloring.
+Do not drink milk or dairy products.
+Again, do not eat any solid food.

 I am diabetic.
 Can I take my insulin pill or injection prior to the procedure?
 What is the best time to schedule an appointment?

-Since patients are unable to eat or drink anything the day of the procedure we suggest any patients who are diabetic schedule an early morning procedure.
+Since patients are unable to eat or drink anything the day of the procedure, we suggest any patients who are diabetic schedule an early morning procedure.
 Please contact your primary care doctor for special instructions regarding your insulin.
-You may also call our office and we will assist you in contacting your doctor.

 Do I need to stop my Coumadin and/or blood thinners prior to the procedure?